hkspm-yp/Astro-e-calendar/README.md

 **Defination of Conjunction**

 MICA defines planetary conjunction as the objects (planet + moon/planet + planet) share the same right ascension.
 However, many other sources define planetary conjunction as the two planets share the same ecliptic longitude.
-In skyfield, both definition can be used depending on how the programme is written.
+In skyfield, both definitions can be used depending on how it is written.
 However, conjunction is not used as default, please see the contents below.

 **Conjunction vs Appulse**